Majid Naficy: Personal life

-Naficy was born in Isfahan, Iran on February 22, 1952, the son of Batul Okhovat and Aboutorab Naficy and is the brother of Hamid, Naficeh, Nahid, Nasrin, Mehdy, Sa'id, Nooshin and Hadi.
+Naficy was born in Isfahan, Iran on February 22, 1952.
+He was the son of Batul Okhovat and Aboutorab Naficy and is the brother of Hamid, Naficeh, Nahid, Nasrin, Mehdy, Sa'id, Nooshin and Hadi.

 In 1970 Naficy went to Los Angeles to study Linguistics at UCLA and there he became a revolutionary Marxist.
 Before that time, Naficy had considered himself an existentialist after reading Jean-Paul Sartre's Existentialism Is a Humanism translated into Persian by Mostafa Rahimi.
 In 1972 he returned to Iran to participate in the social movement against the Shah.
 After the 1979 revolution, the new theocratic regime began to suppress the opposition, and more than ten relatives, including his first wife Ezzat Tabaian, his brother Sa'id, his sister-in-law Fahimeh, and his brother-in-law Hossein Okhovat-Moqodam were executed.

 He fled Iran in 1983 with his second wife Esmat and spent a year and a half in Turkey and France.
 Majid Naficy then settled in Los Angeles where his son, Azad, was born on April 28, 1988.
 Azad is a successful singer, songwriter, and music producer.